CookeRichard94/MD5-message-digest-algorithm/overview.md

  Input ``` Hello world ``` produces output ``` 3e25960a79dbc69b674cd4ec67a72c62 ```
  Input ``` hello world ``` produces output ``` 5eb63bbbe01eeed093cb22bb8f5acdc3 ```

 The core purpose of the MD5 algorithm is that it is used to ensure data integrity.
 This means that data remains consistent and can be proven to be non-altered.
 I found [this video](https://www.youtube.com/watch?v=33QT7xohUvI&t=)[2] to have been helpful in accurately displaying how even the most minute change will have a profound effect on the hash digest produced by the algorithm and how obvious the algorithm allows data tampering to be exposed.
-In cases such as when a file is compressed and sent to another machine this "figerprint" security is important in ensuring data itegrity.
+In cases such as when a file is compressed and sent to another machine this "fingerprint" security is important in ensuring data integrity.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=33QT7xohUvI&t=" target="_blank"><img src="http://img.youtube.com/vi/33QT7xohUvI/0.jpg"
 alt="MD5 Hash Tutorial - What the MD5 hash means and how to use it to verify file integrity." width="240" height="180" border="10" /></a>